acromtech/ArmKinect/README.md

 13. **plot_marker_data_3D(markers, time_ms, step)**: This function plots the marker data in 3D space over time, allowing for visualization of the arm movement trajectory.

 14. **plot_movement_2D(markers, E, E_smooth_jerk, ts_num)**: This function plots the 2D arm movement trajectory based on the predicted and smoothed jerk-optimized motion.
-It also includes the real start and end positions for comparison.
+It also plot the real arm trajectory directly extract from data for comparison.

 #### Limitations